Franciscans of Primitive Observance: History

-2023 (October): The San Marcos, Nicaragua order was shuttered by the government of Daniel Ortega along with many other Catholic evangelical organizations.
-This action was part of a larger campaign by the Ortega government to expulsion and cancellation of the legal status of more than 1,500 non-governmental organizations, including Mother Teresa's Missionaries of Charity.

-Currently FPO has one friary in Lawrence.
+The community was established in 1995 by former members of the Franciscan Friars of the Renewal.

+The community later used the name Franciscans of the Poor Christ.

 Governance

 Peter Giroux has served as the community's General Servant for the majority of the Franciscans of Primitive Observance's existence.
-Fr.
-Andrew Beauregard was superior from 2015 to 2018.

-The catholic young adult group, Pure in Heart Lawrence, regards Andrew Beauregard as its spiritual director.

 Controversy

 In 2000, the Tifft family donated the use of their estate in Vermont to the Franciscans of Primitive Observance to conduct a retreat for their members, during which they conducted exorcisms.
 The Tifft family alleged that John Sweeney, one of the founding figures, used these and similar occasions to serially sexually abuse and victimize teenage women, including the Tifft's 17-year-old daughter.
 Sweeney was put on leave in 2004, and subsequently laicized in 2013.

 Women's community

 Along with the founding of the friars' community out of the Franciscan Friars of the Renewal, six women left the corresponding women's community, the Franciscan Sisters of the Renewal, in 1994, to form the Capuchin Recollect Sisters in New Bedford, Massachusetts.
 In 1998, they changed their community's name to Capuchin Sisters of Nazareth.
-After 2003 they moved to Tunkhannock, Pennsylvania in the Diocese of Scranton.